MrKrishnaAgarwal/Git-CheatSheet/README.md

 ## Are you more of an extensive reader, we got you!

-Here is GitHub's own GIT CHEATSHEET for you 📗
+Here is GitHub's own GIT Cheatsheet for you 📗
 - [GitHub's GIT Cheatsheet](https://github.com/MrKrishnaAgarwal/Git-CheatSheet/blob/main/git-cheat-sheet-education.pdf)

-For more in-depth reading - you should check
+For more in-depth reading - you should check Git Notes for Professionals 📕
 - [Git Notes for Professional by GoalKicker](https://goalkicker.com/GitBook/GitNotesForProfessionals.pdf)

 <br>